Pedro Guimarães (economist)

-Pedro Guimarães is a Brazilian economist.
+Pedro Duarte Guimarães is a Brazilian economist.
 He had served as chairman of Caixa Econômica Federal from 2019 to 2022 and former partner of the investment bank Brasil Plural.

 Guimarães resigned from office after accusations of sexual abuse against women employees of the state-owned bank were published by Metrópoles.
 The case is in a confidential investigation conducted by the Federal Public Prosecutor's Office since late 2021.

 Early life

 He was born in Rio de Janeiro.
 He earned Pedro Guimarães a Ph.D. in economics from the University of Rochester, Master in Economics from Fundação Getúlio Vargas of Rio de Janeiro (FGV-RJ) and Bachelor of Economics from Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

 Career

 He specialized in privatizations in the U.S. and in Brazil and signaled that the bank expects to save R$3,5 billion in two years and revised deals to achieve this goal.

 He was a member of the Board of Directors of Terra Brasis Resseguros and Eólicas do Sul.

 He was an advisor for the Privatization programme in the Banespa, the oldest state bank of São Paulo.